Crossing Number Bound in Knot Mosaics: Future research directions

 \begin{question} How does crossing number relate to rectangular mosaic number? \end{question}

 The authors in \cite{lee} establish an upper bound on the mosaic number of a knot using arc index, and use this to prove stronger bounds for several classes of knots.
 Their results, together with Theorem \ref{thm:newub} and Corollary \ref{cor:newlb} of this paper, provide a clearer picture of the relation between the mosaic number and crossing number of a knot.
 However, in general a more precise formula that relates the mosaic number and crossing number of a knot would be desirable.
-The mosaic number of some relatively simple knots remains unknown.
+The mosaic number of some relatively simple knots remains unknown including many prime knots with 9 crossings and some composite knots with fewer than 9 crossings.